mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/slash-commands.md

 subsection: Getting Started
 ---

-There are a couple of slash-commands available on GitHub.
-They are implemented via [Mattermod](https://github.com/mattermost/mattermost-mattermod).
+There are a couple of slash-commands available on GitHub which are implemented via [Mattermod](https://github.com/mattermost/mattermost-mattermod).
 They only work on PRs.

 The commands are: